 Many industrial and commercial applications require notification that an employee has succumbed to a threat or environmental hazard.
 The CISCOR Sentry system provides wireless pendants that will notify the appropriate emergency response personnel should the employee become injured or unconscious.
 The system activates an emergency man down alarm notification (lone worker alarm) if the wireless pendant assumes a horizontal position (i.e. the person carrying it is attacked or inhales toxic fumes and falls to the floor).
 The man down - lone worker alarm transmitter will beep for a short period of time to warn the wearer that an alarm is about to be activated.
 This helps to avoid false alarms for those inevitable non-emergency activities such as tying one's shoe laces.
 The pendant can also be activated manually by pressing a button.
 Optionally, man down system pendants may be equipped with a high security pull lanyard that activates the system pendant should an attempt be made to forcibly remove it from the person carrying it.
 This is useful for psychiatric wards and corrections facilities.

 Intelligent wireless repeaters provide the backbone of the Sentry man down - lone worker security system.
 Repeaters have a true-line-of-site range of about 2 miles (outdoors with no obstructions).
 This allows very large complexes to be efficiently protected.
-Repeaters are totally wireless requiring only a 110vac outlet or they may be operated with a solar panel.
+Repeaters are totally wireless requiring only a 110vac outlet.

 Because seconds are precious when a life is in danger, the Sentry software provides automated dispatch of alarms in a variety of ways.
 Automated dispatch virtually eliminates human error.
 Dispatchers can be distracted by numerous events such as handing out keys, getting a signature, answering the telephone or being in the bathroom.
 In fact, automated dispatch will allow reassignment of that person to a more productive position.
 Broadcast alarms to two way radios by computer generated voice messages.
 Output to telephones, on site pagers, subscription pagers including alpha numeric, email to pagers and cell phones, fax and digital communicator.